 Bread has always been considered a staple, essential to the ancient diet, and even a form of charity, and so it was even considered sacred.
 In the early Church, members brought loaves of bread as an offering.
 Still today, the bread used for Holy Communion is considered the gift from the people to God, offering that which is most basic to our lives back to God, representing the entirety of our lives.

-Do we, as a parish, as individuals, have flawed motivations and temporal interests that blind us to who Jesus is and what is His will for us?
+Do we, as a parish, as individuals, have flawed motivations and temporal interests that blind us to who Jesus is and what is his will for us?
+The answer, of course, is yes, but how do we keep each other accountable after we have pinpointed what they are?
 For what “perishable food” are we hungry and prefer over the food that lasts forever?
-In what ways are drawn by or prefer this world over the Father and his Kingdom?
+In what ways are we drawn by or prefer this world over the Father and his Kingdom?

 I fed your bodies, he says, so that after this you might seek that other food that endures, which nourishes the soul.
 But you run right back to that food that is temporal.
 Therefore you do not understand that I lead you not to this imperfect food but to that which nourishes not the body but the soul.

-Until we recognize Jesus for who He is, until we humble ourselves enough to have an encounter with Him, we will only hunger for that which temporarily satisfies.
-Jesus reveals that there is a deeper hunger that we suppress with selfishness, distractions, and temporal motivations, a hunger which is insatiable, because it is a hunger for the Infinite.
+Until we recognize Jesus for who he is, until we humble ourselves enough to have an encounter with him, we will only hunger for that which temporarily satisfies.
+Jesus reveals that there is a deeper hunger we suppress with selfishness, distractions, and temporal motivations, a hunger which is insatiable, because it is a hunger for the Infinite.

-Are we drawn by other things, things that corrupt us and draw us away from God and a life-lived in harmony with others in our parish community?
+Are we drawn by that which corrupts us and draws us away from God and a life-lived in harmony with others in our parish community?
 Do we look for earthly satisfaction just as those in the presence of Christ in the Gospel reading?
 Are we looking for a Messiah who will give us what we want rather than give him what he wants, which is us.
 St. John Chrysostom comments,

 He taught them concerning spiritual food, concerning eternal life when He led them away from objects of sense (earthly bread) and spake to them of a resurrection, and raised their thoughts to higher matters, when they ought to have admired, they murmur…”